"*" indicates required fields

 What’s the average time required for a project?

-Is making changes to my project, a very complex process?
+Is making design changes a complex process?

 What is an infographic?

-I’m wondering what to include in an infographic?
+I’m wondering what to include in an infographic

 1) A Data Story

 A good infographic starts with a solid story.
 What are the key messages you want to relay to your audience?
 Why is it relevant to them?
 How do you want them to respond?
 Including bits of written and visual content around the numbers can help draw out the story and strengthen retention.